UniversalDependencies/docs/_fr-dep/obj.md

 obj(souvenir, se)
 ~~~

-In FrenchSpoken we also use the `obj` relation :
+FrenchSpoken also uses the `obj` relation :

 ~~~ sdparse
 on voit une jeune fille habillée en noir \n we see a young girl dressed in black